eecs394-spr15/YJCApp/README.md

   }
   ```

-  You can find the parse master key by logging into your parse.com account selecting `YJCApp`, going to `settings`, and then then going to `keys`
+  You can find the parse master key by logging into your parse.com account selecting `YJCApp`, going to `settings`, and then then going to `keys`.

   2. keys.js in /cloudcode/cloud/